-U.S. Treasury requires the submission of a comprehensive set of Expenditure and Performance data reporting for beneficiaries an aggregate format.
+Treasury requires the submission of a comprehensive set of Expenditure and Performance data reporting for the full amount of SFRF funds received by the State from a single source.
 NCPRO is responsible for gathering all necessary data and documentation in order to properly complete the required quarterly and annual reports.
 NCPRO uses a grant management system called PANGRAM to track specific grant details and reporting.